 If 2014 is heralded as the year of “People Power”, then 2015 should be remembered as the year for “Policy Power”.
-Energy and the Economy are intertwined and interdependent.
-World energy demand is projected to increase by 40 percent by 2030, adding another United States and another China to demand.
+Energy and the economy are intertwined and interdependent.
+World energy demand is projected to increase by 40% by 2030, adding another United States and another China to demand.
 Meeting energy demand on this scale will require all forms of energy: coal, oil, gas and alternatives.
 Radical changes are being seen in energy supply and consumption.

 In this context, geographies and geologies are changing!
 China, India and Middle East have emerged as key demand centres, contributing more than 80% of incremental consumption.
 Similarly, oil and gas supply patterns have shifted – share of North America and Asia Pacific is increasing while supply from Europe and Latin America is declining.